Skip to main content

 M0

-The cancer has grown into the layer of connective tissue under the lining layer of the bladder, but has not reached the layer of muscle in the bladder wall (T1).
+The cancer has grown into the layer of connective tissue under the lining layer of the bladder, but it has not reached the layer of muscle in the bladder wall (T1).

-The cancer has not spread to nearby lymph nodes (N0) or to distant sites (M0).
+The cancer has not spread to nearby lymph nodes (N0) or to distant parts of the body (M0).

 II